tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 Lorem ipsum dolor sit amet ...
 ```

-We'll expand on this structure by allowing us to filter which blog posts show up on the home page.
-To do that we'll add a new value to each post called `featured`, to indicate that it's featured you'll need to set the value to `true`.
+We'll expand on this structure by adding the ability to filter which blog posts show up on the home page.
+To do that we'll add a new `boolean` value to each post called `featured`.

 ```markdown
 ---